Skip to main content

 SBRHS Rail Safety Los Angeles Event Logo - Copyright SBRHS 2024

-The San Bernardino Railroad Historical Society (SBRHS), with presenting partners Los Angeles Union Station, Metro, Metrolink, and Amtrak, will welcome the public to Rail Safety: Los Angeles this September - the largest railroad safety event in downtown Los Angeles in more than a decade, as part of Rail Safety Month.
+The San Bernardino Railroad Historical Society (SBRHS), with presenting partners Los Angeles Union Station, Metro, and Metrolink will once again welcome the public to Los Angeles Union Station this September for 'Train Festival 2025: LA’s Spirit in Motion!' - learn, explore and celebrate all things rail.

-The SBRHS’ historic, 1927-built steam locomotive, Santa Fe 3751, will headline the free, two-day event on Track 15 of Los Angeles Union Station on Saturday, September 21, and Sunday, September 22, from 9 a.m. to 6 p.m. daily.
-The 3751 will be joined by some of today’s most modern Metrolink and Amtrak passenger train equipment and information booths, providing a unique educational opportunity for attendees to learn about the size, scale, and speed of trains and learn new ways to be safe around railroad tracks.
+The SBRHS’ historic, 1927-built steam locomotive, Santa Fe 3751, is honored to participate in the free, two-day event at Los Angeles Union Station on Saturday, September 20, and Sunday, September 21, from 10 a.m. to 6 p.m. daily.
+The 3751 will be joined by additional train equipment displays from Amtrak, Metrolink, LARail.com, and BNSF.

 Santa Fe 3751 Steam Locomotive